-NOTE – It is essential that the filter paper fits the funnel properly, so that the stem of the funnel is always filled with liquid, otherwise filtration will be very slow.
+NOTE — It is essential that the filter paper fits the funnel properly, so that the stem of the funnel is always filled with liquid, otherwise filtration will be very slow.

 Add about 100 ml of boiled ammonium nitrate solution to the precipitate, stir the mixture thoroughly and allow to settle.
 Decant as much liquid as possible through the filter.
-Wash the precipitate three to four times by decantation with 75 to 100 ml portions of hot ammonium nitrate solution.
+Wash the precipitate three to four times by decantation with 75 ml to 100 ml portions of hot ammonium nitrate solution.

 Transfer the precipitate completely (and ashless filter pulp, if employed) to the filter, with the assistance of hot water from a wash bottle.
 Wash the precipitate several times with hot ammonium nitrate solution until it is free from chloride.